Williams Sonoma Peppermint Bark

 You must also use white chocolate containing cocoa butter and not palm kernel or coconut oil.
 These particular fats are not compatible with the cocoa butter found in good quality dark chocolate, and once your two-tone slabs set, the light and dark layers will separate when you break the bark into pieces.

-If you have the right chocolate and you still have a separation problem, try tempering both chocolates.
+If you have the right chocolate and still have a separation problem, try tempering both chocolates.
 Tempering means you set aside some pieces of chopped chocolate and stir them into the main batch of chocolate after it has melted.

 • Comment from a reader: The condensation from the cold chocolate can keep the two chocolates from sticking together.
 Blotting the dark chocolate before adding the white seems to help.